AdrianCronin/AdrianCronin.github.io/README.md

 * The motivation for this project was to create a landing page where I can show potential employers projects and applications I have worked on or contributed to.
 * I built this to hone my CSS skills and to get practice building styles from a provided mock-up and with a "mobile-first" mindset.
 * I learned how to make a webpage that is responsive and functional for both small and large screen sizes.
-* Note: Due to being a new developer, at this time all projects and applications showns are placeholders from the mock-up.
+* Note: Due to being a new developer, at this time all projects and applications shown are placeholders from the mock-up.